Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 EuroCity train to Budapest about to leave Prague

 A EuroCity train from Prague to Budapest about to leave Prague Hlavni.
-More photos & information
+More about Prague to Budapest trains.

 First class on Prague to Budapest traiin 2nd class compartment on Prague to Budapest traiin